treangenlab/radmicrobes/mini-session/README.md

 We can also use [ProkSee](https://proksee.ca/) to get a nice visualization through an online GUI.

-Download the file [assembled genome link](Akkermansia_muciniphila_ABX.fna)
+To download the following files, the links below will lead you to the file page and there is a button in the top right with a down arrow into a tray/box, click that for each of these, it should download the file onto your local machine.

-And the reference [reference link](GCF_000020225.1_ASM2022v1_genomic.fna)
+Download the file [assembled genome link](Akkermansia_muciniphila_ABX.fna) And the reference [reference link](GCF_000020225.1_ASM2022v1_genomic.fna)

 Now go to the website at [proksee.ca](https://proksee.ca/)